kubevirt/kubevirt-ansible/README.md

 ## Usage

 ### Deploy
 To deploy KubeVirt on an existing OpenShift cluster run the command below.
-For more information on clusters and other deployment scenarious see [playbooks instructions](./playbooks/README.md).
+For more information on clusters and other deployment scenarios see [playbooks instructions](./playbooks/README.md).

 ```
-ansible-playbook -i localhost playbooks/kubevirt.yml -e@vars/all.yml
+ansible-playbook -i localhost playbooks/kubevirt.yml -e@vars/all.yml --skip-tags=never
 ```
 >**Note:** Check default variables in [vars/all.yml](./vars/all.yml) and update them if needed.